Zaloog/rye-tui/README.md

 ### Projects Tab
 The Projects Tab holds all your rye projects and gives you an overview to each project based on the `pyproject.toml` and installed packages.
-`Edit`- Button function to open pyproject.toml is still missing currently.
+The `Edit`- Button can be used to open and edit the pyproject.toml from within the TUI.
 ![project_image](https://raw.githubusercontent.com/Zaloog/rye-tui/main/images/image_rye_project.png)

 `rye add` and  `rye add --dev` is already supported, flags are still missing currently.